gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 ## Is it possible to have multiattached volumes on Cinder?

-We do not support multiattached volumes on our instances as cluster-capable file systems are required for multi attach volumes in order to handle concurrent file system access.
+We do not support multiattached volumes on our instances as cluster-capable file systems are required for multi attach volumes to handle concurrent file system access.
-Attempts to use multi-attached volumes without cluster-capable filesystems carries a high risk of data corruption, therefore this feature is not enabled on the Optimist platform.
+Attempts to use multi-attached volumes without cluster-capable file systems carry a high risk of data corruption, therefore this feature is not enabled on the Optimist platform.